Richard Avedon: Portraits of Power

 Process

-Various departments within the institution began looking at finalizing artwork loans, sponsorship opportunities, alerting the press, writing educational materials for schools, developing continuing education curriculum, and setting up public programs such as lectures.
-Concurrent to a proper development process, the Corcoran required a branded packet that could be released to the public while at the same time not unveiling the exhibition brand too early: a brand-lite approach.
+Various institutions' departments began looking at finalizing artwork loans, sponsorship opportunities, alerting the press, writing educational materials for schools, developing continuing education curricula, and setting up public programs such as lectures.
+Concurrent with a proper development process, Corcoran required a branded packet that could be released to the public while at the same time not unveiling the exhibition brand too early: a brand-lite approach.

 Knowing “The Family” was a cornerstone of the exhibition, an obvious approach was an homage: to play off the familiar, using it for a few select documents.